1996 Qatari coup attempt: Plot

 Many high-ranking members of the Al Thani family who were still allies of the deposed emir organized a counter-coup to overthrow Emir Hamad.
 Qatar has claimed that the coup had foreign backing, mainly by the United Arab Emirates, Saudi Arabia, Egypt and Bahrain.
 A 1997 New York Times article stated that some unnamed western diplomats believed that the coup could have only been planned with knowledge and acquiescence from Saudi Arabia and United Arab Emirates.

 In 2018, one year after the start of the Qatar diplomatic crisis, Al Jazeera reported apparent new details in a documentary regarding the operation accusing Saudi Arabia, Bahrain, Egypt, and the United Arab Emirates (UAE) of plotting to overthrow Hamad bin Khalifa Al Thani.
 According to the documentary, the crux of the operation would have seen armed men place Emir Hamad under house arrest at his residence off of Al Rayyan Road.
 This was originally planned to occur at 5 AM on February 16, but was changed to February 14 to reduce the chance of being discovered.
 According to Qatari intelligence, this change was at the behest of Mohamed bin Zayed Al Nahyan, who was then chief of the Emirati Armed Forces.
-Furthermore, Qatari intelligence documents claimed that, after having assuming full command of Qatar's military facilities, the plotters would have sent for assistance to militias in Saudi Arabia.
+Furthermore, Qatari intelligence documents claimed that, after assuming full command of Qatar's military facilities, the plotters would have sent for assistance to militias in Saudi Arabia.
 However, the coup was ultimately discovered and foiled before it could be carried out.

 According to Al Jazeera, a former French army commander Paul Barril was contracted and supplied with weapons by the UAE to carry out the coup operation in Qatar.
-UAE Minister of Foreign Affairs Anwar Gargash responded to the documentary and stated that Paul Barril was in fact a security agent of the Qatari Sheikh Khalifa bin Hamad Al Thani who visited Abu Dhabi and had no relationship with the UAE, and claimed the documentary was a falsification attempt to implicate the UAE in the coup.
+The Emirati minister of foreign affairs, Anwar Gargash, responded to the documentary, stating that Paul Barril was in fact a security agent of the Qatari Sheikh Khalifa bin Hamad Al Thani who visited Abu Dhabi and had no relationship with the UAE, and claimed the documentary was a falsification attempt to implicate the UAE in the coup.